sakthiece08/spring-boot-security/README.md

 - configure(AuthenticationManagerBuilder)
 - configure(HttpSecurity)

-In Spring-security 6.*
-We extend the class **InMemoryUserDetailsManager** implements UserDetailsManager, UserDetailsPasswordService
+In Spring-security 6, we extend the class **InMemoryUserDetailsManager** implements UserDetailsManager, UserDetailsPasswordService

 **SecurityFilterChain** and **InMemoryUserDetailsManager** beans to be configured as shown below: